A look at the more than 100 kits that FC Barcelona has worn throughout its history

 The third kit, practically plain and with a round neck, will be pink, with black and teal details and accessories.
 These two shades will also be used for the crest, which will not display the traditional blue and red.
 As with the second kit, only a small flag, in this case vertical, will break the chromatic unity.

-In 2015 the stripes were horizontal for the first time in the club’s history.
-This season Barça and Nike will unveil a new style of checked shirt, inspired by Barcelona’s Eixample district.
-The Catalan flag will be more visible, being worn on the front.
+Whereas in 2015 strip were horizontal for the first time in the club's history, this season Barça and Nike innovated and presented a chequered jersey, inspired by Barcelona's Eixample district.
+The flag became more visible, moving to the front part of the jersey.

 The third team’s kit is a tribute to the city of Barcelona, whose shield appears in a repeating pattern, and also the team from the 1996-97 season, when Ronaldo played for Barça when they won the Copa del Rey and the Cup Winners'Cup.
 The retro V-neck, the choice of a bluish-green colour and the Nike logo featuring the name are this kit’s remaining distinctive features.